These Traeger smoked potato skins make an amazing appetizer to smoke alongside your main dish.

 Smoke the potato skins for 20 to 40 minutes depending upon how smoky you like them.

-Note: When serving the smoked potato skins only put sour cream on the ones you know you will eat.
-Storing potato skins after they have been topped with sour cream can make them mushy and difficult to reheat.
+Note: When serving the stuffed potato skins only put sour cream and green onions on the ones you know you will eat.
+Storing potato skins after they have been topped with sour cream and green onions can make them mushy and difficult to reheat.

 A fully cooked potato will have wrinkly papery skin on the outside and have some give when you squeeze it.
 You can also insert a knife or fork into the potato.
 If there is little to no resistance the potato is done.